ppw0021/ense803_prism_assignment2/report.typ

 ```
 #pagebreak()
 ==== Design Decisions
-1. _Modular Structure._ The model is designed modularly, with components logically divided into separate modules: _DrinkSelection,_ _Payment Dispenser,_ and _Error._ This separation of concerns improves readability and maintainability, as each module has a well-defined purpose.

-2. _Clear and Concise Variable Naming._ Descriptive and consistent variable names such as _state_, _kiwi_stock_, and _pay_ are used throughout the model.
-This improves code clarity and helps users understand the model's behavior.

-3. _Well-Defined Transitions._ Transisitons between states are clearly defined, with conditions specified for each transition.
-This ensures that the model accurately reflects the intended behavior of the vending machine, such as allowing drink selection only when stock is available, or permanently staying in maintenance mode.
+The PRISM model was designed to meet the vending machine controller requirements while prioritizing correctness, clarity, and maintainability.
+The following decisions were made to achieve these goals:

+1. _Modular Architecture._ The model is divided into two primary modules: DrinkSelection and PaymentDispenser.
+This separation reflects the system’s logical components—drink selection interface and payment/dispensing mechanism—enhancing readability and maintainability.
+The DrinkSelection module manages user drink choices, ensuring selections are valid, while PaymentDispenser handles payment processing, stock updates, and error conditions.
+This modular design simplifies debugging and allows for future extensions, such as adding new drink types, aligning with the assignment’s component-based structure.

+2. _Descriptive Variable Naming_.
+Variables like state, kiwi_stock, pay, and dispense are named to clearly indicate their roles.
+For example, state uses values 0 (none), 1 (Kiwi-Cola), 2 (Bolt Energy), and 3 (Clear Water), directly mapping to the assignment’s drink types.
+This naming convention reduces ambiguity, improves code readability, and aids verification by making the model’s behavior intuitive for developers and evaluators.

+3. _Good Guard Conditions_.
+Transitions are guarded by conditions to enforce valid system behavior.
+For instance, the [select_kiwi] transition requires state=none, kiwi_stock>0, and no active maintenance, pay, or dispense states.
+This prevents invalid actions, such as selecting an out-of-stock drink, ensuring compliance with the requirement that customers cannot select unavailable drinks.
+The model generates 399 states and 832 transitions.

 4. _Intentional Error_.
 You can intentionally cause an error by selecting error after selecting a drink.
 The error transition leads to a maintenance mode.